THE FORMER D.S.R. WYOMING TERMINAL

 |

 The former DSR Wyoming Terminal building today houses the Truck City Truck Stop—–which includes an office building, a warehouse, a restaurant and a truck fueling station and convenient store.
 Aside from the alterations and upgrades, the exterior of the building still resembles those days when it was a bus terminal.
 The south addition to the building has housed the Truck City Restaurant for a number of years.
 Only a small north-end portion of the property was retained by the city and for decades served as the Wyoming Loop end-of-the-line turn-around for the Grand Belt, Michigan and Wyoming bus lines.
-(June 2008 photo taken by Reggie A. Craig)
+(June 2008 photo taken by Reggie A. Craig, Sr.)

 |

-(Gratiot at Harper) closed in September of 1954, most Michigan-Gratiot operations were transferred to the Wyoming
+Gratiot Cahouse (Gratiot at Harper) closed on September 8, 1954, most of the Michigan-Gratiot operations were

-Carhouse.l However, when PCC operation was discontinued on the Michigan portion of the Michigan-Gratiot line on
+transferred to the Wyoming Carhouse.
+However, when PCC operation was discontinued on the Michigan portion

-September 7, 1955, the Wyoming Carhouse was closed permanently. l All of the remaining PCCs from the Wyoming
+of the Michigan-Gratiot line on September 7, 1955, the Wyoming Carhouse was closed permanently.
+All of the

-Carhouse were then transferred to Highland Park—which would now provide the service on the two remaining carlines,
+remaining PCCs from the Wyoming Carhouse were then transferred to Highland Park — which would now provide

-its days too would soon be numbered. l When electric trolley-coach service was discontinued on the Crosstown line on
+still continue out of the Wyoming Terminal, its days too would soon be numbered.
+When electric trolley-coach

-March 31, 1961, the Wyoming Terminal once again became an all bus facility.
-It would remain as such through its last
+an all bus facility.
+It would remain as such through its last remaining years of operation.

 BUS ROUTES ASSIGNED TO THE WYOMING TERMINAL DURING ITS LAST YEARS (EARLY 1960s)